wp-insider/simple-membership/simple-membership/readme.txt

 = TODO - 3.2.3 =
 - Updated the Russian language file.
 Thanks to @dimabuko for updating the language file.
+- Updated the Portuguese language file.
+Thanks to @Juan for updating the language file.
 - Added a new addon for better custom post type protection.

 = 3.2.2 =